-We firmly believe that cloud is reaching the mainstream.
+We firmly believe that the cloud is reaching the mainstream.
 This is backed up by a great survey from the folks at Rightscale, they surveyed technical professionals across a broad cross-section of organizations about their adoption of cloud computing.
-The 625 respondents range from technical executives to practitioners, and represent organizations of varying sizes across many industries.
+The 625 respondents range from technical executives to practitioners and represent organizations of varying sizes across many industries.
 Their answers to our survey questions provide a comprehensive perspective on the state of the cloud today.

 For the purpose of reporting the survey results, we created a Cloud Maturity Model to segment and analyze organizations based on their levels of cloud adoption.
 The Cloud Maturity Model identifies four distinct stages of cloud maturity, from least to greatest experience:

 - Cloud Watchers are organizations that are developing cloud strategies and plans but have not yet deployed applications into the cloud.
-Cloud Watchers want to evaluate available cloud options, and determine which applications to implement in the cloud.
+Cloud Watchers want to evaluate available cloud options and determine which applications to implement in the cloud.